 The fugue divides metrically as does the humoresque, with a whimsical "plunk" on the last eighth note in the bass.
 The fugue's phrase length is generally five measures long.

-pages, circa 3' 15" - an MP3 demo is here:
+3 pages, circa 3' 15" - an MP3 demo is here:

 The score is available as a free PDF download, though any major commercial performance or recording of the work is prohibited without prior arrangement with the composer.
 Click on the graphic below for this piano score.

 Humoresque and Fugue in E flat major